 “Eavesdropping” is a phrase we use to describe listening in on a conversation that we are not a part of.
 For example, if a group of girls talking in the restroom is not aware that you are listening, that is called eavesdropping.

-These two phrases describe an especially harsh or embarrassing piece of gossip.
+This phrase also describes an especially harsh or embarrassing piece of gossip.
 Let’s imagine that I heard Laura is going to break up with Emilio because he is a bad kisser.
 You can respond with these phrases to express pity.
 Getting “dissed” or “burned” can also be used as a verb.